 Generic Name: quetiapine

-Note: This document contains side effect information about quetiapine.
-Some of the dosage forms listed on this page may not apply to the brand name Seroquel.
+Note: This page contains side effects data for the generic drug quetiapine.
+It is possible that some of the dosage forms included below may not apply to the brand name Seroquel.

 For the Consumer

 Applies to quetiapine: oral tablet, oral tablet extended release

 As well as its needed effects, quetiapine (the active ingredient contained in Seroquel) may cause unwanted side effects that require medical attention.